 Although not required by statute, all employment documents should be in Portuguese.

 Canada has two official languages, English and French.
 Individuals are entitled to receive certain government services in either official language.
 In Quebec, language laws require that all written communications to employees (including offers of employment and promotion) must be prepared in French.
-In some instances, this can be avoided by having the employee consent to receiving English documentation.
+In some instances, this may not be necessary if the employee consents to receiving the documentation in English.
 In some jurisdictions, posting of basic workplace rights must be done in English and the majority language of the workplace.

 In Quebec, employers are prohibited from requiring a candidate to be proficient in a language other than French in order to be qualified for a role, unless the nature of the duties requires such knowledge.